 - 1/4 teaspoon salt

 - 1 cup all-purpose flour

 - 1 tablespoon chopped fresh lavender or 1.5 teaspoons dried lavender buds

 - In a stand mixer fitted with a paddle attachment, cream the butter, granulated sugar, powdered sugar, and salt until thoroughly combined, about 3 minutes.
+Add in vanilla extract.
 In a separate bowl, sift together the all-purpose and cake flours.
 Mix the flour mixture into the butter mixture in 3 additions, scraping down the sides of the bowl in between each addition.
 Add the lavender, lemon zest and mint and mix to just combine.
-The dough will appear crumbly but will come together when rolled in plastic wrap.
+The dough may appear crumbly but will come together when rolled in plastic wrap.

 - Roll out the dough to a long roll about 2.5 inches in diameter, using the plastic wrap to form the dough.
 Wrap in plastic wrap and refrigerate for at least 4 hours.

 - Preheat the oven to 350ºF.
-Cut the dough into 1/2 inch thick disks and place on a parchment-lined baking sheet.
+Cut the log in half and refrigerate one half while you work on the other half.
+Using a sharp chef’s knife, slice the dough into 1/2 inch thick disks and place on a parchment-lined baking sheet.
 Bake the cookies until just golden at the edges, about 25 to 28 minutes.
 Ovens vary so watch them after 20 minutes.
-Remove from the oven and immediately sprinkle with granulated or casting sugar.
+Remove from the oven and immediately sprinkle with the lemon, lavender sugar mixture.
+Any extra will be wonderful in tea or certain mixed drinks.
 Let cool completely before serving.
 While these will be delicious with coffee or milk, the true, delicate floral notes will come out with a nice light tea or a dessert wine.